 Hard vs. Soft Inquiries

 A credit inquiry shows up whenever your credit report is accessed.
 That means applying for a loan or a new credit card will generate an inquiry record on your report.
-Lenders make these inquiries to check your history of making payments on time and your general credit-worthiness.

 Hard Inquires: Mortgage Applications, Auto Loans, Credit Approvals, Etc.